historic cattle estate uruguay

 Irureta Goyena Ediciones

-Varios painters, european and native, were travelling in the LaPlata Area in the 19th century, depicting scenes of estancia life and of the very first settlers making their way through the Pampa.
+Varios painters, european and local, were travelling in the LaPlata Area in the 19th century, depicting scenes of estancia life and of the very first settlers making their way through the Pampa.

 Raimond Quinsac Monvoisin, french painter/traveller, 1842, "Soldado de Rosas"